dziban303/docker-adsb-ultrafeeder/README.md

 | `READSB_AUTOGAIN_LOW_PCT`             | If the percentage of "strong signals" (stronger than 3dBFS RSSI) is below this number, gain will be increased | `2.5`   |
 | `READSB_AUTOGAIN_HIGH_PCT`            | If the percentage of "strong signals" (stronger than 3dBFS RSSI) is above this number, gain will be decreased | `6.0`   |

-If you need to reset AutoGain and start over determining the gain, you can do so with this command:
+If you need to reset SuperEGO™ AutoGain and start over determining the gain, you can do so with this command:

 ```bash
 docker exec -it ultrafeeder /usr/local/bin/autogain1090 reset